Potted Balloon Biography. Almost 50 years of ballooning.............

 2005.
 Bought a house in the most wonderfully flyable area in France with usually calm winds, beautiful countryside, and wonderful views of the distant Pyrénées.

 2005 - 2009 Didn't fly a lot.
 Travelled a bit, US and Canada.
 Made about a dozen balloon inspections each year for C of A, for free.
 I'm retired, I don't do anything for money.
 Bottles of wine accepted graciously but not required.

 2009 Still flying.
 I have made 9 flights this year (5 with Bert, 4 with Carousel 2).

 2010 My daughter Eleanor decided she wanted to learn to fly too.
 Here she is (with me) on 20th May, the first time she touched the burner,and here on her 3rd training flight.

 2011 Here are photos of her check flight after which she flew frequently to build up hours.

 2012 We converted the 120 to French registration so that it was possible for Eleanor to make passenger flights in France

 2013 Eleanor now (February 2013) has over 100 hours as Pilot in Command.
 I cannot express how pleased I am that she is not only an enthusiastic pilot but top of the range for skill and safety.

-2014 So we bought a new Kubicek 105 envelope.
+2014 So we bought a new Kubicek 105 envelope in March.
 Yes it is just one balloon, different from all sides.
-And after 42 years as pilot I've retired from flying.
+And after 42 years as pilot I've retired from holding a licence.
 No connection with the Cameron failure, it's just time.
-I'm still doing annual inspections though for C of A, still usually for free, and of course still fly from time to time, such as yesterday 14 the July 2014.........
+I'm still doing annual inspections though, for C of A, still usually for free, and of course still fly from time to time, such as yesterday 14 the July 2014.........

 Return to start page